-The event featured a number of distinguished speakers: Ms. Nina Obuljen Koržinek, Croatian Minister of Culture, Mr. Furio Radin, deputy speaker of the Sabor, the Craotian parliament, H.E.
-Mr. Robert Richard Klink, Ambassador of Germany to Croatia, Mr. Velko Kajtazi MP, Ms. Suzana Krčmar, president of the Croatian Romani Union “KALI SARA” and Dr. Anna Mirga-Kruszlenicka from ERIAC.
+The event featured a number of distinguished speakers, including Ms. Nina Obuljen Koržinek, the Croatian Minister of Culture, Mr. Furio Radin, the deputy speaker of the Sabor (the Croatian parliament), H.E.
+Mr. Robert Richard Klink, the Ambassador of Germany to Croatia, MP Mr. Velko Kajtazi, Ms. Suzana Krčmar, the president of the Croatian Romani Union “KALI SARA”, and Dr. Anna Mirga-Kruszlenicka from ERIAC.

-The speakers unequivocally recognised the importance of the Zagreb event and the importance of investing in the fight against anti-Gypsyism; at the same time they emphasised the Romani people’s contributions to arts and culture and science.
-Ambassador Klinke and MP Kajtazi named ERIAC as the most successful initiative of Roma and a ´new star of international cooperation´.
+The speakers unequivocally recognised the importance of the Zagreb event and the importance of investing in the fight against anti-Gypsyism.
+They also emphasised the Romani people’s contributions to the fields of arts, culture, and science.
+Ambassador Klinke and MP Kajtazi named ERIAC as the most successful initiative of Roma and a “new star of international cooperation”.

 Following the opening notes, a public discussion took place.
-Mr. Alen Tahiri of the Croatian Office for Human Rights and National Minority Rights, Dr. Danijel Vojak (´Ivo Pilar´ Institute for Social Sciences), Mr. Graziano Halilović of Italian NGO ´Roma Onlus´, the director of Jasenovac Memorial Site Mr. Ivo Pejaković and Prof. Dr. Tvrtko Jakovina (University of Zagreb) discussed the challenges and latest developments in research on the Roma Genocide and Roma history in the Western Balkan countries.
+Mr. Alen Tahiri of the Croatian Office for Human Rights and National Minority Rights, Dr. Danijel Vojak, from the Ivo Pilar Institute for Social Sciences, Mr. Graziano Halilović of the Italian NGO Roma Onlus, Mr. Ivo Pejaković, the director of Jasenovac Memorial Site, and Prof. Dr. Tvrtko Jakovina from the University of Zagreb, discussed the challenges and latest developments in research on the Roma Genocide and Roma history in the Western Balkan countries.

-After the event a several participants visited the Roma Cemetery Uštica and the Jasenovac memorial site where they were informed about KALI SARA’s efforts to marking and turning Uštica Roma cemetery into a recognized memorial site.
+After the event, several participants visited the Roma Cemetery Uštica and the Jasenovac memorial site, where they were informed about KALI SARA’s efforts to marking and turning Uštica Roma cemetery into a recognized memorial site.

-Born out of an effort by a broad coalition of Roma scholars, activists, and artists who first created the Alliance for the European Roma Institute, ERIAC was founded in June 2017 in Berlin to establish an artistic and cultural presence for European Roma.
-The Alliance became the driving force in making the Institute a reality, winning support from the Council of Europe, which represents 47 European states, the Open Society Foundations and the German Federal Government.
-ERIAC is governed by principles that encourage diversity and plurality of Romani identities and cultures; Romani leadership, engagement and contributions; and the highest quality standards in the domains of arts and culture.
+Born out of an effort by a broad coalition of Roma scholars, activists, and artists who first created the Alliance for the European Roma Institute, ERIAC was founded in June 2017 in Berlin, Germany, to establish an artistic and cultural presence for European Roma.
+The Alliance became the driving force in making the Institute a reality, winning support from the Council of Europe, which represents 47 European states, the Open Society Foundation, and the German Federal Government.
+ERIAC is governed by principles that encourage diversity and plurality of Romani identities and cultures, by Romani leadership, engagement and contributions, and by the highest quality standards in the domains of arts and culture.
 The Croatian Romani Union “KALI SARA” is the Roma umbrella organisation in the Republic of Croatia and was founded in 2007.
 It is one of the most prominent Roma organisations in the region.